 The roots of your teeth extend underneath your gum line and are embedded in sockets in your jawbone.
 Gum disease describes a bacterial infection that results from excessive bacteria gathering on the roots underneath your gum line.
 While some bacteria produce teeth-attacking acids, others release toxins that destroy the connective tissues between your gums and teeth.
 As the gum tissue separates (recedes), small pockets form that allow germs to collect and grow, leading to rampant inflammation and gingivitis, the beginning stage of gum disease.
 Unlike the crowns of your teeth, the roots aren’t protected by enamel, and when they’re exposed, they send sensory information to the pulp, causing toothaches to warn you.
 Left untreated, gum disease can completely destroy sections of your gums and jawbone that support your teeth, making gum disease the leading cause of adult tooth loss in the United States.

-Aside from providing expert family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from West Forest Lake, Kennedy, Lake Bluff, Skokie Junction, and all surrounding communities.
+At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago’s North Shore and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.